2022 World Games

-They were originally scheduled to be held in 2021, but were postponed by one year due to the COVID-19 pandemic.
+They were originally scheduled to be held from July 29 to August 8, 2021, but were postponed by one year due to the COVID-19 pandemic and the postponement of the 2020 Summer Olympics in Tokyo to 2021.
 They were the second edition of the World Games to be hosted by the United States since their inaugural edition in 1981.

 Bidding process

 The cities that bid for the 2022 Games were: